Creative Commons License 2024 Volume 11 Issue 2

 CONCLUSION

-Although major research has been conducted on various methods of manufacturing and determining the characteristics of industrial pharmaceuticals, such studies have been conducted very little in the field of Nano pesticides.
-The two methods that have been used in the production of pesticide nanoparticles are a) the production of Nanocapsules containing pesticides by placing pesticides in the capsule using organic compounds and (b) the evaporation method of oily microemulsion solvent in water (which is Mixing an organic phase and an aqueous phase is obtained).
+Although there has been a great deal of research on various methods for the preparation and characterization of industrial pharmaceuticals, very few such studies have been conducted on Nano pesticides.
+The two methods that have been used in the production of pesticide nanoparticles are a) the production of Nanocapsules containing pesticides by encapsulating the pesticides using organic compounds and (b) the evaporation method of oily microemulsion solvent in water (which is a mixture of an organic phase and an aqueous phase).
 For example, permethrin nanoparticles were successfully prepared by the recent method and tested on several groups of mosquitoes [34].
 Imidacloprid insecticide as a model lipophilic pesticide can be produced by nanoprecipitation and solvent evaporation of oily microemulsion using chitosan [16].

-ACKNOWLEDGMENTS: None
+ACKNOWLEDGMENTS: None.

-CONFLICT OF INTEREST: None
+CONFLICT OF INTEREST: None.

-FINANCIAL SUPPORT: None
+FINANCIAL SUPPORT: None.

-ETHICS STATEMENT: None
+ETHICS STATEMENT: None.

 References